-We have 11 cosy rooms, plus a TV room, free Wi-Fi and parking, laundry facilities, a playground and a barbecue area.
-Guests can fish, swim or kayak in the North Sea just 700 m from our hostel.
-There are many cycle routes close to the hostel.
-The bus stop is just a stone's throw away and the nearest station is only 6 km.
-There is no shop at the hostel, but the local grocer is right next door.
+Danhostel Fjaltring, Denmark’s smallest hostel, was built in 2000.
+We have 11 cosy rooms, a TV room, free Wi-Fi and parking, laundry facilities, a playground and a barbecue area.
+A local grocery store is close by and so is the bus stop.
+Fish, swim or kayak in the North Sea just 600 m away.
+Cycle routes are close by, and the bus/train station is only 6 km from our Danhostel.

-The beach opposite Danhostel Fjaltring is the most popular on this stretch of the west coast because of its child-friendly bathing conditions.
-Fjaltring is known for its many cultural activities.
-There are, among other things, fine art exhibitions, concerts and lectures at Tuskær Cultural Centre all year.
-There are also regular exhibitions at Galleri Tukak, plus a regular variety of events at Fjaltring Friskole.
+The child-friendly beach opposite Danhostel Fjaltring is the most popular on this stretch of the west coast.
+Fjaltring is known for its many cultural activities with annual fine art exhibitions, concerts and lectures at Tuskær Cultural Centre.
+There are also regular exhibitions at Galleri Tukak, plus a variety of events at Fjaltring Friskole.